To start, make sure you understand health insurance terminology. The federal government has a glossary for your reference.

 - An employer cannot deny a job based on a disability.

-- You cannot be excluded or dropped from your group health plan due to a Marfan syndrome or related disorder diagnosis.
+- You cannot be excluded or dropped from your group health plan due to a Marfan syndrome or related condition diagnosis.

 - If you are in between jobs you may be eligible to continue being covered by your former employer’s health insurance plan through the Family Medical Leave Act, COBRA, and State Continuation laws.